|

 used is in the New Testament it was translated "guest room" or

-place.
+them."
 So it seems

 room" may have misinformed us.
 Notice that there is no mention of an

 innkeeper in the Bible.
-Joseph's extended family was right there in Jerusalem as we
+Joseph's extended family was right there in

 society.
-So it is probable that Joseph and Mary would stay in the guest
+So it seems that Joseph and Mary would stay at a house of a relative of Joseph.

-hay.
+And no animals are mentioned either.
+And no hay.
 A manger is mentioned.
 A

-stable, but was not one of the
+stable, but most likely was not one of the

 free-standing stables devoted to taking care of several animals like our